 - Very Berry Cheerios

-One cereal brand that is proud to be gluten free is Chex.
-You can clearly see the “Gluten Free” label written in large print across most Chex cereal boxes.
+One cereal brand that is proud to be gluten-free is Chex.
+The “Gluten-Free” label is written in large print across most Chex cereal boxes.

 You can enjoy all Chex cereals except for the Wheat Chex.
-Looked for boxes labeled “gluten free” to be extra certain you’re buying one of the gluten-free varieties.
+Looked for boxes labeled “gluten-free” to ensure you’re buying one of the gluten-free varieties.

 Gluten-free Chex varieties include: